RaspberryPi-LTSP/RaspberryPi-LTSP-Documentation/advanced/editing-outside.md

 **(this is extremely important you do this after a change!)**

 - The raw boot files before configuration changes have been made can be found at [here](https://github.com/gbaman/RaspberryPi-LTSP/tree/master/boot)

+##An example - Deleting Minecraft Pi edtion

+Lets say you want to run a command in the Raspbian operating system, which is stored on the server (and each Pi boots from).
+For example, lets say you want to remove Minecraft-Pi edition (which is installed by default).
+To do this, open a terminal on the server and enter ```sudo ltsp-chroot --arch armhf``` (```sudo ltsp-chroot``` also works on its own if you have no other LTSP chroots).
+You are now inside the Raspbian OS which is running emulated on the server (via chroot).
+You can run nearly any command you could run on a Raspberry Pi here, including ```apt-get purge minecraft-pi``` which deletes Minecraft-Pi edition.
+When you have finished all your changes, enter ```exit``` and you will be returned to a normal server shell.
+Finally, **you must recompress the operating system!** You have 2 options on how to do this.
+1. From the commandline with ```ltsp-update-image /opt/ltsp/armhf```.
+2. From Raspi-LTSP in the ```Other menu``` and ```NBD-recompress```.